TristanWebber/tibicen-os/README.md

 #### `sys_task_yield(void)`

 Yields the currently running task to the scheduler and places it in READY state.
-Task will be run again as soon as the scheduler reaches that task again. sys_task_yield or sys_task_delay must be called by some task at least once per second to prevent the watchdog timer from expiring.
+Task will be run again as soon as the scheduler reaches that task again.
+Use of yield is not strictly necessary because the system now implements a pre-empting using a systick of ~1us.

 #### `sys_task_delay(uint64_t delay_us)`

 Yields the currently running task to the scheduler and will not run again until at least `delay_us` have elapsed.
 If this is the only running task, the scheduler will enter a busy loop waiting for the timer to elapse.
-Since the scheduler is cooperative, timing cannot be guaranteed.
+Timing cannot be guaranteed.

+#### `sys_flush(void)`

+Forces a flush of the serial buffer.

 ### stdlib-like functions - `stdio.h`